aglezerman/project1_sta9760/README.md

 # analyzing millions of NYC parking violations

 ## inputs:
---APP_KEY = unique app key from data.cityofnewyork.us
+--APP_KEY = unique app key from data.cityofnewyork.us, make an account to get your own unique key

 --page_size = how many results per pull, or 'page'. this is required